Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 36

-Screw the shock absorber rod nut.
-Use the 27 mm wrench and the 6 mm Allen key.
+Screw the shock rod nut.
+Use the 27 mm spanner and the 6 mm allen key.

 Tighten the nut to 62 Nm.
 Use the torque wrench and the long 27 mm socket.

-Screw the shock absorber rod nut on Twingo 2
+Screw the shock rod nut on Twingo 2

 Tightened rod nut on shock absorber